codeaprendiz/learn_devops/go/task-014-variable-formatting/ReadMe.md

 68       1000100         44      'D'
 69       1000101         45      'E'
 Type of a is  10
-Type of a is int %
+Type of a is int
+Binary value a is 1010
+34      I am str        true
 ```